deniszykov/csharp-eval-unity3d/Readme.md

 If you embed this package, you must provide a [link](https://www.assetstore.unity3d.com/#!/content/56706) and warning about embedded *C# Eval()* for your customers in the description of your package.
 If your package is free, they could use embedded *C# Eval()* free of charge.
 In either case, they must acquire this package from Unity Store.

-If you embed this package, you MUST provide a [link](https://www.assetstore.unity3d.com/#!/content/56706) and warning about embedded package in the description of your package.
-If your package is free, they could use embedded C# Eval() free of charge.
-In either case, they must acquire this package from Unity Store.

 [Asset Store Terms of Service and EULA](LICENSE.md)